 - Suicidal ideation or attempts

 You might not feel like yourself when you are struggling with your mental health.
-Depending on the mental health problems you experience, you could potentially be a danger to yourself or others.
+Depending on the mental disorder you experience, you could potentially be a danger to yourself or others.
 Oftentimes, finding the right treatment for mental disorders can make the difference between life and death.

 What Are the Symptoms of Mental Illnesses?

-That being said, some commonly seen symptoms of mental health conditions include:
+That being said, some commonly seen symptoms of mental disorders include:

 - Changes in mood and behavior